Parraj1025/ReadMeGenerator/ReadMe.md

   ![Static Badge](https://img.shields.io/badge/License-MIT-blue)

 ## Description
-    use this app to make creating your readMe files easy and quick
+    use this app to easily create readMe files

 ## Installation
     no need

 ## Usage
-    node readmegenerator.js
+    use this on every project. just run node readmegenerator.js

 ## Contributions
     Juan Parra